berea-college-csc236/berea-college-csc236.github.io/index.md

 - Section A 9:20-10:30 AM: Final Exam 8:30 am on Tuesday, April 29, the video components of the final project are due by 8 am on Tuesday, April 29
 - Section B 10:30-11:40 AM: Final Exam 8:30 am on Thursday, May 1, the video components of the final project are due by 8 am on Thursday, May 1

+## Day 41: Friday, April 25, 2025

+### Day 41: In class

+- Complete [FP3: Polishing the Video](https://docs.google.com/document/d/1L2axw33YzWMGzPS1zUv1WoqepfmFIhdndG9zveKL-PY/edit?usp=sharing).
+Note that this complexity analysis contributes to your final project grade.

+### Day 41: Outside of class

+- Complete homework assigned in [FP3: Polishing the Video](https://docs.google.com/document/d/1L2axw33YzWMGzPS1zUv1WoqepfmFIhdndG9zveKL-PY/edit?usp=sharing).
+- Consider coming to the CMIT Dedication today at 4:30 pm and the open house afterwards.
+It is a great opportunity to meet alumni and donors.

 ## Day 40: Wednesday, April 23, 2025

 ### Day 40: In class